Trademark Domain Name Like Hotels.com (Maybe Not So)

 A generic term will never be a trademark or brand for the product or service being sold.

 That message has been passed as law by the U.S. Court of Appeals in the case of Hotels.com, a company that spent thousands in court fees attempting to protect its generic domain name from competitors’ use of the term in SEO.
 In re Hotels.com, L.P., 573 F.3d 1300 (Fed.
 Cir.
 2009) affirmed that a generic word can never be trademarked, at least not for the goods or services being sold under that name.
-Yes, you can trademark domain name but, like any other mark, you must select a distinctive term in the domain.
-Start with our three-step process.
-Step 1: Select
+Yes, you can trademark a domain name but, like any other mark, you must select a distinctive term in the domain.
+Start your 1st step in making your brand protected.

 The only argument available to business owners who are committed to a weak or generic term is to throw money and legal fees into attempting to prove the term has “acquired distinctiveness.”
 This means proving the public identifies the term with a particular business or source for goods and services.
 As was the case here, such efforts after the fact are an uphill battle not easily won.
 The company failed to persuade the board that its survey showing 76% of 277 consumers thought the domain name was a brand name was sufficient evidence.
 The board stated that “the survey design did not adequately reflect the difference between a brand name and a domain name.”

 So what does this mean now that HOTELS.COM is not a trademark?
-They started out to trademark domain name.
-It means that Hotels.com cannot sue other companies who use the term “hotels.com” to trigger ads on Bing™, Google™ or other search engines.
+They started out to trademark the domain names.
+It means that Hotels.com cannot sue other companies who use the term “hotels.com” to trigger ads on Bing™, Google™, or other search engines.
 Try doing a search for “hotels.com” and see what comes up—the official website, plus Travelocity®, Priceline® and many more.

-By definition, a generic term cannot identify source.
+By definition, a generic term cannot identify a source.
 Be unique to be protected.